Passion Planner Review: Where Dreams Meet Structure

 To help you figure out what you should be doing and what will make you happy, Passion Planner has a “Passion Roadmap” for you to play around with.
 It’s actually one of the most fun and engaging goal-setting worksheets I’ve ever done (and trust me, I’ve done them all).
 You spend five minutes thinking absolutely anything and everything you want to be, do, or have.
 Anything.

 There are no categories to fit things into, no limits, no rules.
 The only form of outline included is time frames for three months, one year, three years, and then your lifetime.
 You just place the things you think of next to the time frame you want to achieve them in.
-After your five minutes are up, You narrow down the one thing in each time frame that would most positively impact your life.
+After your five minutes are up, you narrow down the one thing in each time frame that would most positively impact your life.
 In the end, the page looks like a bubble chart from grade school, but it is very easy to understand visually.

 The next worksheet asks you to create a Passion Plan for the more important item in your 3-month section.
 Here you outline the steps you need to take in order to reach it, including details like subtasks, deadlines, and considerations.
 Once again, the finished product looks like a bubble chart, only this time, it’s covered specific deadlines.

 At the bottom of this worksheet, item #7 says you should strive to do at least one productive thing every day before 10 am so you get closer and closer to achieving your goal each day.
-This practical tip is helpful of course, but also manageable.
-If I only have to commit to doing one thing a day that aligns with my goal then I don’t need to beat myself up over also needing to do the laundry or have my car serviced.
+This practical tip is helpful, of course, but also manageable.
+If I only have to commit to doing one thing a day that aligns with my goal, then I don’t need to beat myself up over also needing to do the laundry or have my car serviced.
 I’m all about striving to maintain balance in my life, and this is an excellent piece of advice to keep in mind for that.

 Finally: A monthly calendar that isn’t boring or useless.

 No matter what planner you’ve used in the past, you know that the monthly calendars are all the same.
 You get a monthly calendar with a column for tasks and that’s typically the end of that story.
 Not so with Passion Planner.
 A large reason the monthly calendar is so magical in Passion Paper is the size of the planner.
-It’s the size of a standard sheet of paper so there’s space to actually include some extra stuff, like focuses for the month, projects, plans, and even people to see/ places to go/ and non-to-do-list-related things.
+It’s the size of a standard sheet of paper, so there’s space to actually include some extra stuff like focuses for the month, projects, plans, and even people to see/ places to go/ and non-to-do-list-related things.
 Now, it’s actually an important part of the planner that I’ll truly utilize.

 This is all included so you can dedicate your months to carrying out your Passion Plan.
 At the top left-hand corner, you note both your personal and work focuses, and pretty much everything below that stems from these two things.
-Underneath this box are three boxes that serve a space for reminders of people you need to see that month, places you need to go (errands, trips, etc.), and a “Not To-Do List,” which I personally will use to note things like stop obsessing over the dust on the TV, stop measuring the dimple on the back of your thigh, and stop worrying about the petty stuff.
+Underneath this box are three boxes that serve as a space for reminders of people you need to see that month, places you need to go (errands, trips, etc.), and a “Not To-Do List,” which I personally will use to note things like stop obsessing over the dust on the TV, stop measuring the dimple on the back of your thigh, and stop worrying about the petty stuff.
 You can use it for other things, though.
 That’s cool too.

-At the bottom of the page, beneath all of this and the calendar, is where you write record your Personal and Work projects.
-There’s space for your top priority project in each one, and a secondary project that is also important.
+At the bottom of the page, beneath all of this and the calendar, is where you write and record your Personal and Work projects.
+There’s space for your top priority project in each one and a secondary project that is also important.
 You have room to write down due dates and subtasks for these projects as well.
-It’s a great overview for the work you’ll need to do during the next 30-ish days.
+It’s a great overview of the work you’ll need to do during the next 30-ish days.
 There’s also space for you to break down the “Gamechanger” (i.e. focus and goal that will positively impact your life) and create a map for achieving it.
 This is like a smaller version of the worksheets at the beginning of the planner.